-A Teacher’s Guide to Supporting Students with Anxiety
+A Teacher’s Guide To Helping Students with Anxiety

 As a teacher, you may have noticed your students seem increasingly anxious—and the evidence isn’t just anecdotal.
 According to child psychologist Golda Ginsburg, “anxiety disorders are the most common psychiatric illnesses in children….[and they’re] underdiagnosed and undertreated.”
 In fact, according to the Anxiety and Depression Association of America, while about 18% of adults experience an anxiety disorder in a given year, that rate is a higher 25% for children ages 13–18.

 This article will guide you through the definition of anxiety, its causes, how to recognize it, types of anxiety disorders, and, most importantly, how you can help as a teacher.
 You can also learn specific skills as they relate to anxiety and the COVID-19 crisis, as well as find resources to help you along your way.

 Anxiety is an emotion in which one feels irrationally tense, worried, or fearful, manifesting itself through physical or emotional symptoms, which will be further detailed below.
 While there is frequently a known stimulus, there may not be—some anxiety is purely existential.
 Like other emotions, anxiety usually lasts a short while.
 However, if the feeling lingers for far too long, this can indicate an anxiety disorder.

 The term “anxiety” is often confused with—or casually used in place of—“stress”” or “nervousness”, but they aren’t the same things.
 Stress and nerves are usually caused by external, recognizable stimuli, and the responses are relatively rational and short-lived.
 These feelings can even be positive, indicating that a person cares about a situation’s outcome and pushing them to succeed.
 However, if a stressor continues over an extended period or there are multiple nerve-wracking situations on top of one another, anxiety frequently develops.